rancher/elemental-docs/versioned_docs/version-1.5/raspi-disk.md

 [openSUSE](https://www.opensuse.org) has nice instructions on how to write an image to a storage medium for [Linux](https://en.opensuse.org/SDB:Live_USB_stick), [Windows](https://en.opensuse.org/SDB:Create_a_Live_USB_stick_using_Windows), and [OS X](https://en.opensuse.org/SDB:Create_a_Live_USB_stick_using_macOS).

+### Starting the machine

+The raw disk image will only include the EFI partition, OEM partition and recovery partition.
+On first boot the system will boot into the recovery system to expand and add missing partitions.
+After expansion it will register with rancher and reboot.

+If an error occurs during registration phase the journal can be found using `journalctl -u elemental-register-reset`.